mattlianje/pg_pipeline/README.md

 # pg_pipeline
 **Simple, flow-style pipelines in Postgres**

-A simple but powerful PostgreSQL extension for building flow-style pipelines directly in your database 🐘🪄
+A simple PostgreSQL extension for building flow-style pipelines directly in your database 🐘🪄

 ## Features
 - Simple JSON-based pipeline definition